algorithmiaio/api-docs/source/includes/clients/_python.md

 To install from PyPi, simply run `pip install algorithmia`.
 We recommend installing through this method for its ease of use!

-To build the algorithmia client wheel, run `python setup.py bdist_wheel`

-Install the wheel manually with `pip install --user --upgrade dist/algorithmia-*.whl`

-When ready to use the python client, be sure to import the package:
+When ready to use the python client, be sure to import the package at the top of your file:
 `import Algorithmia`

 ### Usage